LazarYassine/BugTracker/README.md

 # BugTracker

 BugTracker is a web-based application designed for developers to store and manage bugs they encounter while coding.
-It provides an easy and efficient way to track bugs, and store solutions for future reference.
+It provides an easy and efficient way to track bugs and store solutions for future reference.
 BugTracker comes with a user authentication system with JWT tokens that allow users to sign up, sign in, and securely access their bug reports.

 ## Technologies Used